- Current Conditions

 A: Discount fares are available for residents of British Columbia who have a permanent disability (this applies to passenger fares only).
 To receive them, you must present your BC Ferries Disabled Status Identification (DSI) card when you arrive at the terminal.

-Q: Can disabled rates be combined with the special rates for seniors and students?
+Q: Can disabled rates be combined with the special rates for students?

-A: Yes, if a BC senior or BC student has been issued a BC Ferries Disabled Status Identification (DSI) card they can combine the discount.
+A: Yes, if a BC student has been issued a BC Ferries Disabled Status Identification (DSI) card they can combine the discount.
 For example: A disabled BC student travelling for free with an escort will receive 50% off the escort’s passenger fare in addition to their free fare.